-Informed participation in weekly discussions (35%).
-Students are required to attend all scheduled class meetings, having read all assigned material; students who do not attend regularly will not receive credit for the course.
-At all times, students should listen attentively to others, draw others into class discussions, and take risks by asking questions and throwing out new ideas.

-Four short papers (30% total).
+- Informed participation in weekly discussions (35%).
+Students are required to attend all scheduled class meetings, having read all assigned material; students who do not attend regularly will not receive credit for the course. - Four short papers (30% total).
 In 2-3 pages, students should critically evaluate the readings, identifying and analyzing a central question.
-These papers must be analytical: they should scrutinize the logic and evidence marshaled on behalf of an argument and, where appropriate, analyze the relationship between various arguments.
-These papers must be short-no paper shorter than 600 words or longer than 1,000 words will be accepted-so get to the main point fast.
+These papers should scrutinize the logic and evidence marshaled on behalf of an argument and, where appropriate, analyze the relationship between various arguments.
+These papers must be short-no paper longer than 1,000 words will be accepted-so get to the main point fast.
 Papers are due in Professor Gamm's box in Harkness 314 by Tuesday morning at 10:00.
-No late papers will be accepted without prior permission.
 Students may write as many as six papers; in calculating the course grade, only the four highest paper grades will be included.
-By September 13, students pursuing Track One must submit to Professor Gamm a list of the 4 dates on which they plan to submit their short papers; any date on the initial list may be changed with prior notice.
-Track One students must submit four papers to receive credit for the course.

-Research paper (35%).
+By September 21, students pursuing Track One must submit to Professor Gamm a list of the 4 dates on which they plan to submit their short papers; any date on the initial list may be changed with prior notice.
+Track One students must submit four papers to receive credit for the course. - Research paper (35%).
 The research paper must draw on a substantial body of outside reading and, in most cases, on primary sources as well.
 The paper should be 10-15 pages in length.
-A draft of the paper is due by November 18, and the final paper is due December 9.
-By September 27, Track One students must meet with Professor Gamm and receive approval on their topic and approach.
-By November 18, students must have set up a half-hour meeting with Professor Gamm to review and discuss the draft.
-Track One students must submit a research paper, including an early draft, to receive credit for the course.

-TRACK TWO: NON-UPPER-LEVEL WRITING REQUIREMENTS (PSC 241, AAS 242, HIS 378) Informed participation in weekly discussions (35%).
-Students are required to attend all scheduled class meetings, having read all assigned material; students who do not attend regularly will not receive credit for the course.
-At all times, students should listen attentively to others, draw others into class discussions, and take risks by asking questions and throwing out new ideas.

-Seven short papers (65% total).
+A draft of the paper is due by November 16, and the final paper is due December 7.
+By October 5, Track One students must meet with Professor Gamm and receive approval on their topic and approach.
+By November 16, students must have set up a half-hour meeting with Professor Gamm to review and discuss the draft.
+Track One students must submit a research paper, including an early draft, to receive credit for the course. - TRACK TWO: NON-UPPER-LEVEL WRITING REQUIREMENTS (PSC 241, AAS 242, HIS 378) Informed participation in weekly discussions (35%).
+Students are required to attend all scheduled class meetings, having read all assigned material; students who do not attend regularly will not receive credit for the course. - Seven short papers (65% total).
 In 2-3 pages, students should critically evaluate the readings, identifying and analyzing a central question.
-These papers must be analytical: they should scrutinize the logic and evidence marshaled on behalf of an argument and, where appropriate, analyze the relationship between various arguments.
-These papers must be short-no paper shorter than 600 words or longer than 1,000 words will be accepted-so get to the main point fast.
+These papers should scrutinize the logic and evidence marshaled on behalf of an argument and, where appropriate, analyze the relationship between various arguments.
+These papers must be short-no paper longer than 1,000 words will be accepted-so get to the main point fast.
 Papers are due in Professor Gamm's box in Harkness 314 by Tuesday morning at 10:00.
-No late papers will be accepted without prior permission.
 Students may write papers for any seven of the twelve weeks, though students must submit papers in at least two of the first four weeks.
 Students may write as many as nine papers; in calculating the course grade, only the seven highest paper grades will be included.
 (This policy does not include students who fail to submit papers in at least two of the first four weeks: in this case, students will receive a "0" for each missing paper, and that paper grade will be included in calculating the course grade.)
 Track Two students must submit at least seven papers to receive credit for the course.

 Sept.
-6 Introduction
+4 Introduction